raizen74/aws-sysops/README.md

 ## SSM
 - Use the `AWSSupport-ExecuteEC2Rescue` document to recover impaired instances
 - `AWS-UpdateCloudFormationStackWithApproval` document is used to update resources that were deployed by using CloudFormation template.
-- Use the A`WS-UpdateWindowsAmi` document to recover impaired instances - You use the `AWS-UpdateLinuxAmi` and `AWS-UpdateWindowsAmi` documents to create golden AMIs from a source AMI.
+- Use the `AWS-UpdateWindowsAmi` document to recover impaired instances - You use the `AWS-UpdateLinuxAmi` and `AWS-UpdateWindowsAmi` documents to create golden AMIs from a source AMI.

 **Systems Manager Automation** simplifies common maintenance and deployment tasks of EC2 instances and other AWS resources.
 Automation enables you to do the following: Build Automation workflows to configure and manage instances and AWS resources, Create custom workflows or use pre-defined workflows maintained by AWS, Receive notifications about Automation tasks and workflows by using Amazon EventBridge, Monitor Automation progress and execution details by using the Amazon EC2 or the AWS Systems Manager console

 **AWS Systems Manager Patch Manager** automates the process of patching managed instances with both security-related and other types of updates.
 You can use Patch Manager to apply patches for both operating systems and applications.
 You can use Patch Manager to install Service Packs on Windows instances and perform minor version upgrades on Linux instances.
 You can patch fleets of EC2 instances or your on-premises servers and virtual machines (VMs) by operating system type.

+**AWS Systems Manager Inventory** provides visibility into your Amazon EC2 and on-premises computing environment.
+You can use Inventory to collect metadata from your managed instances.
+You can store this metadata in a central Amazon Simple Storage Service (Amazon S3) bucket, and then use built-in tools to query the data and quickly determine which instances are running the software and configurations required by your software policy, and which instances need to be updated.

 ## S3
 **MFA delete** requires additional authentication for either of the following operations: